 The old Louisiana Business Corporation Law (Old LBCL) was replaced by the new Louisiana Business Corporation Act (New LBCA) on January 1, 2015.
-The complete text of the New LBCA can be found at http://www.legis.la.gov/Legis/ViewDocument.aspx?d=912786, and the following are a dozen of the more significant changes to keep in mind.
+The following are a dozen of the more significant changes to keep in mind.

 1. Oppressed Shareholder Remedy